iamrupambiswas/100DaysOfCode/README.md

 - This practice improved my skills in efficient data handling and streamlined my coding process.
 - Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day11)

+### Day 12: Weather Conversion with Dictionary Comprehension
+- Explored dictionary comprehension in Python to convert Celsius temperatures to Fahrenheit.
+- Created a dictionary representing the weather for each day of the week and applied the conversion formula.
+- This practice enhanced my understanding of efficient data manipulation and improved my coding efficiency.
+- Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day12)

 ## Daily Log